apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 The CAS codebase and the continuous integration workflows by extension have now switched to Gradle 7 for internal builds and validation.

 ## Other Stuff

+- Locale selection can now accept and recognize the `Accept-Language` header and user's native browser locale.
 - SAML2 registered services that define a `whiteListBlackListPrecedence` setting are now required to use `INCLUDE` or `EXCLUDE` as the accepted value.
 - SAML2 metadata cache for MDQ is modified to correctly calculate the cache key for entity requests.
 - Ordering and sorting of the attribute repositories is now restored to respect the `order` setting.